March law (Anglo-Scottish border): Days of march: practicalities

-March law: Purpose and effectiveness
+Purpose and effectiveness

 Purpose

 Ostensibly, March law was used as a dispute settlement procedure.
 However, the days of march and the use of March law also had a political and diplomatic dimension.

 At a time when raiding across the border and fighting between armed bands threatened to escalate into open warfare between the two countries, the use of days of march and March law was useful in defusing the situation.
 In negotiations between the two countries, truce-time infringements were discussed in an effort to smooth the rocky diplomatic road.
 This linking of national and local concerns at "great days of march" (when ambassadors might be present as well as the Warden-Conservators) was a deliberate ploy from Edward III's time onwards.

-In addition, the irregular contact between the Wardens of both sides helped to maintain a "back-channel" between the two Crowns.
+In addition, the irregular contact between the Wardens of both sides helped to maintain a "back channel" between the two Crowns.

 March law did not stop raiding across the border between England and Scotland, but it did offer a safety valve that prevented such raids from breaking out into open warfare between the two countries.
 It was most effective when there was a truce between the realms and least effective during times of war.
 It was the only mechanism available that offered any chance of compensation for losses and the apprehending of cross-border fugitives.

 Effectiveness

 The effectiveness of March law depended heavily on the energy and probity of the Warden-Conservators and their deputies (many of both of which were in league with the reivers).
-An example of the continual problem (almost the continual impossibility) of enforcing the law, is given in the preamble to the 1563 indenture, which bemoans the "negligence of some officers, and lack of due execution of the laws and orders of the said marches of both the realms."
+An example of the continual problem (almost the continual impossibility) of enforcing the law is given in the preamble to the 1563 indenture, which bemoans the "negligence of some officers, and lack of due execution of the laws and orders of the said marches of both the realms".
 Frustration and vendettas sometimes led to lynch law, outside the ambit of March law, an example being King James V's order to hang Johnnie Armstrong and his followers without trial in 1530.